CodeverDotDev/codever/README.md

 This is the "heaviest" step, we need to setup for development.
 But by using Keycloak we get lots of things like Single-Sign On, OpenId-Connect Support, social logins, user admin console, that otherwise would take lots of effort to implement by ourselves.
-To make your life easier I have prepare a wiki page on how to [Setup Keycloak](https://github.com/Codingpedia/bookmarks-api/wiki/Setup-Keycloak).
+To make your life easier, I have prepared a wiki page on how to [Setup Keycloak](https://github.com/Codingpedia/bookmarks-api/wiki/Setup-Keycloak).

 ### Installation and develop on local machine